Chicago is bracing for its biggest snow since 2015

 - Huge snowfall expected in Midwest swath

-- Schools will be closed in metro Chicago, Detroit
+- Schools closed in metro Chicago, Detroit

 (CNN)Chicago commuters, there's no other way to put this: Your drive Friday is going to be a bear.

-A narrow band of very heavy snow will hit the United States' third largest city by population beginning Thursday night.
+The first part of a narrow band of heavy snow arrived Thursday night at the United States' third-largest city by population.
 Schools will be closed as millions see accumulations of 8 to 14 inches by late Friday.

 "Travel will be very difficult to impossible at times, including during the morning commute," the National Weather Service said in a winter storm warning.